 FAQs: At home learning

-Welcome to At Home Learning with Horizon School Division!
+Welcome to Horizon at Home learning with Horizon School Division!

-Q: What is the difference between home school and at home learning?
+Q: What is the difference between home school and Horizon at Home Learning?

 A: Home school uses programming developed, taught and assessed by parents.
 Parents can choose the Alberta curriculum, or create their own.
 The programming has to be approved through the school division, and a teacher will check in twice a year.
 Home school traditionally lasts for the entire school year.

-At home learning was developed in response to the COVID-19 pandemic.
+Horizon at Home learning was developed in response to the COVID-19 pandemic.
 The programming is developed, delivered and assessed by Horizon teachers.
 The programming will follow the Alberta curriculum.
-At home learning is flexible with multiple opportunities for students to transfer back to their community schools throughout the school year.
+Horizon at Home Learning is flexible with multiple opportunities for students to transfer back to their community schools throughout the school year.

 Q: What is a community school?